Mahak008/Mahak008/README.md

 🏅 Qualified Smart India Hackathon 2023 Internal Round. <br />
 🎖️ Ranked amongst the Top 60 teams in **Hacksquad'22**. <br />
 🥉 3rd Top Contributor in **Social Winter of Code 2.0** out of 1200+ participants. <br />
-🥇 Secured 1st place out of 250+ teams at the District Level in National Children Science Congress, 2018. <br />
+🥇 Secured 1st place out of 250+ teams at the District Level in NCSC, 2018. <br />
 🎓 Honored with the Most Reliable Student Award at Rock Gold Academy in 2018 for dedication to academic and extracurriculars. <br />

 ## 🛠️ Languages and Tools